BoseCorp/btc-github-intro/README.md

 ## Make a GitHub account
 Bose has a corporate GitHub account called [BoseCorp](https://github.com/BoseCorp).
 To get added to this, you must create an account (with some special configuration) and contact CIS via Remedy for them to add you in.
 See [this wiki article](https://wiki.bose.com/display/cloud/GitHub+Notes) for more details on the onboarding process.

+If you don't have a BoseCorp account and want to follow along, create a free GitHub account.

 ## Clone a repo
 Get the source code from this repository on your computer locally.